BitBucketsFRC4183/frc2020-game-jam/docs/journal.md

 ### OS

-Worked on cursor changing based on whether or not a building is being placed or not
+Worked on cursor changing based on whether or not a building is being placed or not For example, if the user has a mine selected and their mouse is over a non-resource tile, the cursor will show a "forbidden" icon.

 ### CP